-If CommandPoint[TM] is unavailable in EOC paper Call Receipt Forms (CRFs) are completed for all emergency and non- emergency calls.
+If CommandPointTM is unavailable in EOC paper Call Receipt Forms (CRFs) are completed for all emergency and non- emergency calls.

-- 1. CRFs must be placed in the filing box in EOC.
-The box will be collected daily (Monday to Friday) and taken to Operational Information & Archives Department for processing and filing. - 3.
+- CRFs must be placed in the filing box in EOC.
+The box will be collected daily (Monday to Friday) and taken to Management Information for processing and filing. - 3.
 The forms must not leave the control room until they are collected by a designated person for delivery to MI.
 If there are any requests from an outside agency regarding these forms, section 12.1 of this procedure should be adhered to. - 4.
 CRFs are filed chronologically. - 5.
-Retention and Disposal: It is the responsibility of the Operational Information & Archives Manager to ensure that: - Original copies are transferred onto CD and then securely destroyed. - The CDs are stored for 25 years in the Management Information Department, then reviewed and securely destroyed if no longer required
+Retention and Disposal: It is the responsibility of the Operational Information & Archives Manager to ensure that: - Original copies are scanned onto the network in a secure location and then securely destroyed. - The images are stored for 25 years in the Management Information Department, then reviewed and securely destroyed if no longer required